 - Your clients’ names will automatically populate the Signer 1 and Signer 2 signature fields.

-3. For more on signature settings, go here.
+3. For more info, read about signature settings.

-The order of the linked contacts in the Account Details section determines the signers’ order.
-To find out how to change the default signing order, go here.
+The order of the linked contacts in the Account Details section determines the order of the signers.
+If you need to, you can change the default signing order.